richardshkimm/trends-final-project/README.md

 3. Click in the area where you wish to report a smell
 4. Fill out the information about the smell you wish to report
 5. Submit!
+6. Click a smell on the map that other users reported to see its info

 ## Authors